-Corporation tax declarations must be filed by 30 April of the following year or sent electronically via FinanzOnline by 30 June of the following year (section 134 paragraph 1 of the Bundesabgabenordnung).
-In individual cases, the deadline for submission of tax declarations can be extended upon reasoned request (section 134 paragraph 2 of the BAO).
-If a company is represented by a tax representative, it will generally have more time to submit its tax declaration.
+Corporate income tax returns must be filed by 30 April of the following year or sent electronically via FinanzOnline by 30 June of the following year (section 134 paragraph 1 of the Bundesabgabenordnung).
+In individual cases, the deadline for submission of tax returns can be extended upon reasoned request (section 134 paragraph 2 of the BAO).
+If a company is represented by a tax representative, it will generally have more time to submit its tax return.

-Since 1 January 2021 the Tax Authority for Large Traders ist responsible for entrepreneurs whose two most recently announced sales revenues or turnover declared in the two most recent annual turnover tax returns have exceeded more than 10 million Euro each.
-Otherwise the Tax Authority Austria is responsible since 1 January 2021.
+Since 1 January 2021 the Tax Authority for Large Traders (→ BMF)German text ist responsible for entrepreneurs whose two most recently announced sales revenues or turnover declared in the two most recent annual turnover tax returns have exceeded more than 10 million Euro each.
+Otherwise the Tax Authority Austria (→ BMF)German text is responsible since 1 January 2021.

-The statement of assets and liabilities (financial statement, balance sheet) and existing annual reports (business reports) or trustee reports (audit reports) must be attached to the corporation tax declaration (section 44 paragraph 1 and 3 of the EStG).
+The statement of assets and liabilities (financial statement, balance sheet) and existing annual reports (business reports) or trustee reports (audit reports) must be attached to the corporate income tax return (section 44 paragraph 1 and 3 of the EStG).
 This is can be done either electronically (e-balance sheet) or in paper form.

 Costs and fees

-There is no charge for the corporation tax declaration.
+There is no charge for the corporate income tax return.

 Link to form

 - Form K1 for corporations with unlimited tax liability that have to prepare accounts (e.g. private limited liability company, public limited liability company)